The relationship between past and

 urbanization, because it is the failing of integration at the urban stage that

 leads to state formation.
-The city-states of the alluvial plain became too similar
+The city-states of the alluvial plain became too

-his own benefit.
+order for his own benefit.

 The Bible as Narrative